History of Northamptonshire: Norman conquest and later middle ages

 The only monastic foundation which survived the Conquest was Peterborough.
 At the time of the Domesday Survey the boundaries of Northamptonshire were approximately the same as the present day.
 Northamptonshire is first mentioned by name in the Historia Eliensis, in connection with events which occurred at the close of the 10th century.
 At the time of the Domesday survey the chief lay-tenant in Northamptonshire was Robert, earl of Mortain, whose fief escheated to the crown in 1106.
 The estates of William Peverel, founder of the Abbey of St James at Northampton, also escheated to the crown in the 12th century.

-Norman castles existed at Rockingham, Barnwell, Lilbourne, Northampton and Wellingborough.
+Norman castles existed at Rockingham, Barnwell, Lilbourne, Northampton and Higham Ferrers.

 The Geld roll of the time of William I and the Domesday Survey of 1086 mention 28 hundreds in Northamptonshire, and part of Rutland is assessed under this county.
 By 1316 the divisions had undergone considerable changes, both in name and in extent, and had been reduced to their present number, 20, since which date they have remained practically unaltered.
 The names of the hundreds point to primitive meeting-places gradually superseded by villages and towns.
 For example, the court for Fawsley hundred met under a large beech tree in Fawsley Park until the beginning of the 18th century, when it was transferred to Everdon.
 The shire court originally met at Northampton.

 Northamptonshire was originally included in the Diocese of Lincoln.
 The archdeaconry of Northampton is mentioned in the 12th century, and in 1291 included the deaneries of Peterborough, Northampton, Brackley, Oundle, Higham, Daventry, Preston, Weldon, Rothwell and Haddon.

 Northampton was a favourite meeting-place of the councils and parliaments of the Norman and Plantagenet kings.
 In 1215 John was besieged in Northampton Castle by the barons, and in 1264, Henry III captured the castle from the younger Simon de Montfort.